Warning: Mountain Climbing requires special training and gear and is inherently dangerous.

 All climbers should have an understanding of this basic skill

-Lead climbs if needed must be performed by experienced adults
+Lead climbs, if needed, must be performed by experienced adults

 Belay Escape